cheredia19/my-journey-datahub-cloud/README.md

 I couldn't believe such an important person in the data world would contact this humble Venezuelan who uses data for journalistic purposes.
 Also, considering that Venezuela is not exactly known for its open data policies. *Au contraire*.
 It's hard to work with data in my country because of the lack of open and updated datasets.
 So, data people have to either build their data or look for datasets on foreign websites and NGOs.

-But that's an issue we can assess later.
+But that's an issue we can assess in another opportunity.

 When Rufus contacted me, I was honored but also intrigued.
 Then came the interview, and I learned about the DataHub platform.
 What I understood (at the time) was that a lot of the things I do with data could have been done within DataHub.